qsc-thomasholtronczy/qrwc-react-demo/README.md

   - they should only recieve information relvant to the specific control
 - The structure laid out in this project and above is what makes React re-render when something changes without using state
 - MUI has extensive documentation for almost any UI elemnet you can think of and this project is setup to use them
-- Making this prettier would take CSS time